- What is corporate tax planning?

 Quarterly reviews with your tax advisor let you adjust timing decisions, respond to legislative changes, and avoid year-end surprises.
 Annual reviews alone leave too many opportunities on the table.

 Keep receipts, invoices, bank statements, mileage logs, and documentation of business purpose for all expenses claimed as deductions.
-Retain these records for at least 3 to 7 years depending on the deduction type.
+Retain these records for at least three to seven years depending on the deduction type.

 Your entity type determines whether profits are taxed at the corporate or individual level, which credits and deductions apply, and how owner compensation is treated for tax purposes.